 General accounting

-From the Trial balance to the Income Statement
+VI.
+24. From the adjusted Trial balance to the Income Statement

 Video